grant350/kuberform/README.md

 ```

 ## Making a validator
-### A validator is a function that will provide you a value and observable.
+### A validator is a function that will provide you a control and a observable.
 You do not need to know how rxjs works all you need to know is to call the method next() on the observable. there is only two available inputs for next, and that is null for valid and an object of errors meaning invalid.

 ```jsx
 export default function required() {